 Administrative Order Nos.
-2020-11-Crim 2020-12-UFC
+2021-56-Crim (Amended)1 2021-57-UFC

-ADMINISTRATIVE ORDER REGARDING THE SELECTION, APPOINTMENT, AND PAYMENT OF COURT APPOINTED MENTAL HEALTH EXPERTS
+SELECTION, APPOINTMENT, AND PAYMENT OF COURT APPOINTED MENTAL HEALTH EXPERTS

-(a) Pursuant to Article V, section 2(d) of the Florida Constitution, and section 43.26, Florida Statutes, the chief judge of each judicial circuit is charged with the authority and the power to do everything necessary to promote the prompt and efficient administration of justice.

-(b) Florida Rule of Judicial Administration 2.215(b)(3) states the chief judge "shall, considering available resources, ensure the efficient and proper administration of all courts within [this] circuit."

-(c) Section 916.115, Florida Statutes, provides for the appointment of experts to determine the mental condition of a defendant who may be incompetent to proceed to trial.

-(d) Section 916.301, Florida Statutes, provides for the appointment of experts to determine whether a defendant meets the definition of intellectual disability or autism and, if so, whether the defendant is competent to proceed to trial.

-(e) Section 985.19, Florida Statutes, provides for the appointment of experts to examine a juvenile who may be incompetent to proceed to trial.
-Florida Rule of Juvenile Procedure 8.095 establishes the procedure for the examination of a juvenile who is alleged to be incompetent to proceed.

-(f) Section 393.11, Florida Statutes, requires the appointment of a three (3) member examining committee to examine persons being considered for involuntary admission to residential services.

-(g) Section 29.004, Florida Statutes, determines the State Courts System obligations to pay for expert witnesses who are appointed by court order pursuant to an express grant of statutory authority.
+- (a) Pursuant to Article V, section 2(d) of the Florida Constitution, and section 43.26, Florida Statutes, the chief judge of each judicial circuit is charged with the authority and the power to do everything necessary to promote the prompt and efficient administration of justice. - (b) Florida Rule of General Practice and Judicial Administration 2.215(b)(3) states the chief judge "shall, considering available resources, ensure the efficient and proper administration of all courts within [this] circuit." - (c) Section 916.115, Florida Statutes, provides for the appointment of experts to determine the mental condition of a defendant who may be incompetent to proceed to trial. - (d) Section 916.15, Florida Statutes, authorizes the court to order the involuntary commitment of a defendant who is acquitted of criminal charges because of a finding of not guilty by reason of insanity if the defendant has a mental illness and, because of such illness, is manifestly dangerous to himself or herself or others. - (e) Section 916.301, Florida Statutes, provides for the appointment of experts to determine whether a defendant meets the definition of intellectual disability or autism and, if so, whether the defendant is competent to proceed to trial. - (f) Section 985.19, Florida Statutes, provides for the appointment of experts to examine a juvenile who may be incompetent to proceed to trial.
+Florida Rule of Juvenile Procedure 8.095 establishes the procedure for the examination of a juvenile who is alleged to be incompetent to proceed. - (g) Section 393.11, Florida Statutes, requires the appointment of a three (3) member examining committee to examine persons being considered for involuntary admission to residential services. - (h) Section 29.004, Florida Statutes, determines the State Courts System obligations to pay for expert witnesses who are appointed by court order pursuant to an express grant of statutory authority.

+1 Amended solely as to VII(3).

-(h) Pursuant to Florida Supreme Court Administrative Order SC18-17, each Circuit must implement a statewide rate structure for the payment of specific categories of expert witnesses and adopt general standards and best practices, if possible, to encourage uniformity across the state.
-The Seventeenth Judicial Circuit Court in and for Broward County, Florida ("Circuit") enters into contracts with licensed professionals to provide competency evaluations and reports as required by law.
+- (i) Pursuant to Florida Supreme Court Administrative Order SC18-172, each Circuit must implement a statewide rate structure for the payment of specific categories of expert witnesses and adopt general standards and best practices, if possible, to encourage uniformity across the state.
+The Seventeenth Judicial Circuit Court in and for Broward County, Florida ("Circuit") enters into contracts with licensed professionals to provide competency evaluations and reports as required by law. - (j) In accordance with the authority vested in the Chief Judge pursuant to Article V, section 2(d) of the Florida Constitution, section 43.26, Florida Statutes and Florida Rule of Judicial Administration 2.215, and under mandate by the Supreme Court of Florida in In Re: Court Appointed Expert Witness Services in Florida's Trial Courts, No. AOSC18-17, it is hereby ORDERED as follows:

-&lt;sup>1 Administrative Order SC18-17 amended Administrative Order SC17-12.

-(i) In accordance with the authority vested in the Chief Judge pursuant to Article V, section 2(d) of the Florida Constitution, section 43.26, Florida Statutes and Florida Rule of Judicial Administration 2.215, and under mandate by the Supreme Court of Florida in In Re: Court Appointed Expert Witness Services in Florida's Trial Courts, No. AOSC18-17, it is hereby ORDERED as follows: